GameFeeder/GameFeeder/README.md

   - Posts on the [TF2 blog](http://www.teamfortress.com/?tab=blog)
 - <strong align="left">Dota Underlords</strong> <img src="https://pbs.twimg.com/profile_images/1139243347237691392/PzgWEKp7_400x400.png" height="17px"/>
   - Reddit posts by [/u/wykrhm](https://www.reddit.com/user/wykrhm/posts/) on [/r/underlords](https://www.reddit.com/r/underlords/)

+### Deployments

+The bot runs publicly in the following platforms:

+- Discord: GameFeeder#5446
+- Telegram: AnnouncerDude @AnnounceBot

+You can also download production-ready images from the [dockerhub repo](https://hub.docker.com/r/gamefeeder/gamefeeder/tags).
+You will still need your own configuration and data files for it to work (more info about how to do that in [CONTRIBUTING.md](CONTRIBUTING.md)).

 ### Contributing